 Hello and welcome to the home of Word of the Week.
 A nice and simple weekly linky, with everyone welcome to pop by and share.
 The idea of the linky is to reflect back on your past week and share it with us.
 It’s great if you can sum it up in a word or phrase, hence giving us your Word of the Week.
-My word this week is ‘difficult’ and you can read more about that below.
+My word this week is ‘routine’ and you can read more about that below.

 I’m not totally strict on using just a word or phrase.
 But please try to stick to the theme of summing up your week.
 There are not too many rules with this linky, just remember to read at least another couple of posts in the link up after adding your link.
 I will read and comment on all posts and tweet them out for you.
 I also have a Pinterest board devoted to Word of the Week and I will add posts to Mix Please add the badge below to your post so that others may find us and join in.
 If you comment or tweet then please use the hashtag #WotW